MedatechUK/Medatech.APY/transport/service/readme.md

 > > > settings 3

 > > > settings ...n

-## Folder monitoring
-We're going to monitor for new files using the [folderWatch package](../../../main/docs/cl.md#folderWatch "folderWatch package").

-Also we want our service to use the [clArg Class](../../../main/docs/cl.md "clArg Class") class to pass a -mode value, to allow us to specify which configuration we want to use (live or sandbox).

 ## Constructing the settings file (settings.py)
 We can use the following Python code to create an instance of our setting class, and [save our settings file](../../../main/docs/serialmethods.md "Serial Package").